Funded projects in 2014 - 2016

 - XChem - X-ray-Accelerated and Synthesis-Aligned Fragment Chemistry for Boosting Drug Discovery in Oxford: Chris Schofield.
 Funding to to establish a long-term alliance between the new Diamond X-ray screening facility, Oxford Chemistry, the SGC, and industrial partners, to develop, cement and exploit the 'XChem' approach to early drug discovery in Oxford and Harwell.
 The XChem approach is based on applying x-ray screening and chemistry to difficult protein (drug) targets being studied in Oxford.

-- Chemical Exchange in Acute Cerebral Ischaemia: using protein NMR spectroscopy to understand the clinical potential of chemical exchange saturation transfer MRI: Nicola Sibson.
+- Chemical Exchange in Acute Cerebral Ischaemia: using protein NMR spectroscopy to understand the clinical potential of chemical exchange saturation transfer MRI: James Kennedy and Nicola Sibson.
 Funding to support a project using applied protein NMR spectroscopy to complement human stroke MRI in the Acute Vascular Imaging Centre (AVIC) in order to improve understanding of the possibilities for new treatments, and monitor the translation of any new treatments from the laboratory to the clinic.

 - Genomic Platform To Characterise Human Cell Populations And Single Cells For Cross-Disciplinary Functional Studies: Paresh Vyas.
 Funding to help establish a facility that will provide genetic characterisation of diseased tissue at a single cell level.
 This is a necessity for a comprehensive understanding of diseased tissue.
 The project is initially focussing on myeloid cancers like Acute Myeloid Leukemia.